Alaska Airlines Flight 261: Inadequate lubrication and end-play checks

 The investigation then proceeded to examine why scheduled maintenance had failed to adequately lubricate the jackscrew assembly.
-In interviews with the Alaska Airlines mechanic at SFO, who last performed the lubrication, the task was shown to take about one hour, whereas the aircraft manufacturer estimated the task should take four hours.
-This and other evidence suggested to the NTSB that "the SFO mechanic who was responsible for lubricating the jackscrew assembly in September 1999 did not adequately perform the task".
+In interviews with the Alaska Airlines mechanic who last performed the lubrication at SFO, the task was shown to take about one hour, whereas the aircraft manufacturer estimated the task should take four hours.
+This and other evidence suggested to the NTSB that "the SFO mechanic who was responsible for lubricating the jackscrew assembly in September 1999 did not adequately perform the task."
 Laboratory tests indicated that the excessive wear of the jackscrew assembly could not have accumulated in just the four-month period between the September 1999 maintenance and the accident flight.
-Therefore, the NTSB concluded that "more than just the last lubrication was missed or inadequately performed".
+Therefore, the NTSB concluded, "more than just the last lubrication was missed or inadequately performed."

 A periodic maintenance inspection called an "end-play check" was used to monitor wear on the jackscrew assembly.
 The NTSB examined why the last end-play check on the accident aircraft in September 1997 did not uncover excessive wear.
 The investigation found that Alaska Airlines had fabricated tools to be used in the end-play check that did not meet the manufacturer's requirements.
-Testing revealed that the nonstandard tools ("restraining fixtures") used by Alaska Airlines could result in inaccurate measurements and that if accurate measurements had been obtained at the time of the last inspection, these measurements possibly would have indicated the excessive wear and the need to replace the affected components.
+Testing revealed that the nonstandard tools ("restraining fixtures") used by Alaska Airlines could result in inaccurate measurements, and that if accurate measurements had been obtained at the time of the last inspection, these measurements possibly would have indicated the excessive wear and the need to replace the affected components.

 Extension of maintenance intervals

 Between 1985 and 1996, Alaska Airlines progressively increased the period between both jackscrew lubrication and end-play checks, with the approval of the Federal Aviation Administration (FAA).
 Since each lubrication or end-play check subsequently not conducted had represented an opportunity to adequately lubricate the jackscrew or detect excessive wear, the NTSB examined the justification of these extensions.
 In the case of extended lubrication intervals, the investigation could not determine what information, if any, was presented by Alaska Airlines to the FAA prior to 1996.
 Testimony from an FAA inspector regarding an extension granted in 1996 was that Alaska Airlines submitted documentation from McDonnell Douglas as justification for their extension.

-End-play checks were conducted during a periodic comprehensive airframe overhaul process called a "C‑check".
+End-play checks were conducted during a periodic comprehensive airframe overhaul process called a C-check.
 Testimony from the director of reliability and maintenance programs of Alaska Airlines was that a data-analysis package based on the maintenance history of five sample aircraft was submitted to the FAA to justify the extended period between C-checks.
 Individual maintenance tasks (such as the end-play check) were not separately considered in this extension.
-The NTSB found, "Alaska Airlines' end play check interval extension should have been, but was not, supported by adequate technical data to demonstrate that the extension would not present a potential hazard".
+The NTSB found: "Alaska Airlines' end-play check interval extension should have been, but was not, supported by adequate technical data to demonstrate that the extension would not present a potential hazard."